 Here is an image to illustrate the different values these concepts will give:

-The resolution of a screen is pretty factual and this is a physical property.
+The resolution of a screen is pretty factual, and this is a physical property.
 It typically says something like: the screen resolution is 1080 by 780 pixels.
 So you could take a magnifying glass and examine the screen.
-You would actually see these pixels as a tiny hole radiating colored light.
+You would actually see these pixels as a tiny hole radiating coloured light.

 Some typical screen resolutions with an aspect ratio of 16:9 are QHD (2560 x 1440) and 4K UHD (3840 x 2160).

 The resolution of display refers to how many points are used to show something on the physical screen.
 This also is often called screen resolution.

 Let’s take an iPhone 12 Mini as an example.
 The screen has 1.080 physical pixels horizontally and 2.340 pixels vertically.
 The resolution for display of this device is 375 points by 812 points.

 For a long time these two kind of resolution matched 1 on 1.
 One pixel in the image matched the physical pixel in the display.
 Now that the screens have become so good (the eye can’t see individual pixels any more at the right viewing distance) there are more physical pixels than virtual pixels.